on this page

-If you can't pay your debt, you need to call us on the Child support enquiry line.
-If you don't contact us we'll recover the overdue payments.
+If you can't pay your debt, you need to call us on the Child Support enquiry line.
+If you don't contact us we'll enforce payment of the overdue amount.
 We’ll also do this if we can't come to a payment arrangement with you.

 Recovering overdue child support

 Under legislation, we have powers to recover overdue child support.
-Please contact us before the due date if you can’t repay the money.
 We can do this through:

 - income support payment deductions